Shared Earth Learning is a forest school co-op based in Frome, Somerset

 I have been working with young people in and out of schools since 1999.
 I qualified as a secondary English teacher in 2002 but finding that most children and young people are more relaxed outside than in, and struggling to get them outside at mainstream schools I gained my Forest school leadership qualification with Archimedes in Spring 2011.
 I now happily work as a forest school leader and co-director of Shared Earth Learning

-• Briony Dace: Level 3 Forest school Leader
+Briony Dace: Level 3 Forest school Leader & head of HR

 I joined SELCo as a volunteer in 2017, and began helping Alex with marketing and business planning.
 In 2020 I became a non-executive director, and my focus now is on supporting our co-op as it grows, and helping the Forest School leaders to develop and promote outdoor learning and wellbeing sessions.
 I’m not as practical or weatherproof as the Forest School leaders, but I can help them to fundraise, organise and publicise SELCo’s work.

-If you email us, I am likely to be your first point of contact.
-I manage our finances, and support the team to create the best sessions and offers to our participants and partners.
-I am a local home educator, passionate about intrinsic motivation, autonomy and playfulness, as well as social and climate justice.
+If you email us about admin related or finance things, I am likely to be your first point of contact.
+I am a local home educator.
 I love learning, nature and movement.
-So I’m glad to use my skills to help make nature and forest school accessible to more people.
+I’m glad to use my skills to help make nature and forest school accessible to more people.